Terminology for Bonding Solutions in Disposable Hygiene

 Tan delta (TD): Also called loss tangent, tan delta indicates an adhesive’s tendency to flow.
 In the terms of rheology, it is calculated as G”/G’, the ratio of a fluid’s lost energy (elastic) to its stored energy (viscous).
 For example, imagine dropping a ball made of the material.
 If it bounces back to the same height, it is very elastic and the energy lost is zero; all the energy is stored and given back.
 This indicates the tan delta is zero.
 Conversely, if the material is very viscous, it will not bounce back; it will stay flat on the ground.
 In this case, all the energy was lost—converted into heat or deforming the ball, for example.

 Terpene resins: Naturally occurring resins based on isoprene units.
 Terpene resins are commonly derived from wood or citrus.
-They can be used to provide adhesives with excellent adhesion.
+They can be used to formulate adhesives with excellent adhesion.

 Thermal bonding: Also known as heat bonding or melt bonding.
 Thermal bonding involves applying heat directly to two or more materials to bond them together.
 In disposable hygiene applications, this may be accomplished using a narrow gear-like wheel which is kept at a constant, high temperature.